jmmedel/Laravel_Vuejs/larticles_vue_app/readme.md

-# Laravel_Vuejs
-Laravel_Vuejs

 # Larticles Laravel/Vue App

-> Laravel 5.7 API that uses the API resources with a Vue.js frontend
+> Laravel 5.5 API that uses the API resources with a Vue.js frontend

 ## Quick Start